Aha! Chemistry with Prof Bob

 IHA Chairman's summing up

-Well since Acidians and Basians are all identical, and have remained so ever since the Little Bang, we can presume that the results next time would be the same as they were this time.
+Well since all Acidians are identical, and all Basians are identical, and have remained so ever since the Little Bang, we can presume that the results next time willbe the same as they were this time.
 So there will be no need to transport thousands of players.

 We, the Board, will go for a good time ….
 Delete that, Secretary …… We will go with our computers to calculate the results of the would-be games, and report back on the outcomes of our work.